How To Improve Your Posture to Improve Your GERD

-I also suffer from acid reflux; in fact, I have full on GERD.
+I also suffer from acid reflux; I have full-on GERD.
 But I’m not so sure I can say this anymore.
-Over the past few years, I have been learning more and more about how to fix acid reflux.
-Instead, I can now say that I have not had anything more than mild heartburn maybe three times in the last 8 months.
-Believe it or not, I have not changed my eating or drinking habits.
-I still drink alcohol, eat spicy foods, pizza, fried foods, greasy hamburgers; basically, whatever I want.
+Over the past few years, I have been learning more and more about how to "fix" acid reflux and GERD.
+Instead, I can now say that I have not had anything more than mild heartburn maybe three times in the past six years.
+Believe it or not, I have returned to my former eating and drinking habits.
+I can drink alcohol, eat spicy foods, pizza, fried foods, greasy hamburgers, whatever I want.

-The biggest breakthrough for me was coming to terms with the fact that Acid Reflux is not caused by too much stomach acid.
+My biggest breakthrough was coming to terms with the fact that Acid Reflux is not caused by too much stomach acid.
 It is caused by not having enough!

-Once I finally believed this, and then did something about it, my symptoms have disappeared.
-I have not taken any acid reflux medication whatsoever since August 2015.
+Once I finally believed this and then did something about it, my symptoms disappeared.
+As a result, I have not taken any acid reflux medication whatsoever since August 2015.

 Fixing my posture was the final piece of the puzzle.

-I did these 4 things to cure my Acid Reflux:
+I did these three things to cure my Acid Reflux:

-After having Acid Reflux/GERD most of my life I rarely experience any symptoms anymore.
+After having Acid Reflux/GERD most of my life, I rarely experience any symptoms.

-A slouched posture can restrict the passage between the stomach and the esophagus, causing the muscles of the esophagus to go into a spasm causing the LES to gape open enough to allow the escape of stomach contents into the esophagus, causing acid reflux symptoms.
-This simulates a hiatal hernia.
-(Add link to hiatal hernia article)
+A slouched posture can restrict the passage between the stomach and the esophagus, causing the esophagus muscles to go into a spasm, causing the LES to gape open enough to escape stomach contents into the esophagus causing acid reflux symptoms.
+Poor posture can simulate a hiatal hernia.

-It would be fantastic if I could maintain a proper, upright posture all the time but I’ve been like this for years, and it would probably take years to correct it.
-It probably will never happen.
-But I can maintain it at least while I am eating and for a period after.
-I feel it is important for avoiding GERD symptoms.
+It would be fantastic if I could maintain a proper, upright posture all the time, but I’ve been like this for years, and it would probably take years to correct it.
+So it probably will never happen.
+But I can maintain it at least while eating and for a period after.
+So I feel it is vital to avoid GERD symptoms.

 The image on the left shows poor posture while standing.
 In this position, the esophagus is in a disadvantaged position in comparison to the opening of the stomach.
 The esophagus is twisted in this position causing the LES to be forced partially open.
 This causes stomach contents to reflux into the esophagus as pressure builds up in the stomach.

-The image on the right shows correct standing posture in which the esophagus will be at right angles to the ground, allowing the LES to do its job which is to keep the stomach contents where they belong.
+The image on the right shows the correct standing posture in which the esophagus will be at right angles to the ground, allowing the LES to do its job of keeping the stomach contents where they belong.

 To maintain proper standing posture: